petelinmn/tetris-engine/readme.md

 //that specify square of a game area and next shape's description
 //there is a information that can be used for render and
-//set different appearance for every square in the game area let renderFunc = gameState => {
+//set different appearance for every square in the game area
+//also gameState contains statistic that give you
+//opportunity to charge points for a game let renderFunc = gameState => {
     //You can render your tetris game by using react, vue etc }